 One of the first highly controversial stories in True, with some readers loving it, and others hating it.
 So let’s start with the story that started it all (in the 18 July 1999 issue):

 When Tamantha Brannon was shopping at an Atlanta, Ga., Toys ‘R’ Us store, her 11-year-old son Marvin picked up an “Austin Powers” doll and pushed its talk button.
 “Do I make you horny, baby?
 Do I?” the doll demanded.
 When Marvin asked her what “horny” meant, Brannon was so angry that she has filed a criminal obscenity complaint with county prosecutors.
 “This is not acceptable,” Brannon said.
 “My son is not old enough to be talking about sex.”
 Clayton County Solicitor Keith Martin is looking into the complaint, but isn’t rushing to press any charges.
 “I don’t know who we would even prosecute,” he said.
 (AFP) …Start with Ms Brannon.

-That tagline led to three kinds of responses:
+That Tagline Led To three kinds of responses:

 - Vile, obscene, hate-laden vitriol from, I said in the follow-up the week after, “morons who seem incapable of understanding the irony of using ‘obscenities’ in complaints about ‘crude’ language.”
-I will not be giving any of those letters the light of day — the authors don’t deserve it.
-They were summarily deleted from True‘s distribution.
+I won’t be giving any of those letters the light of day — the authors don’t deserve it.
+They were summarily deleted from True’s distribution.

 - Gentle, intelligent, thought-provoking debate, complaints, or praise.